 The somewhat later USAAF T-47A/ART-13 version added some minor improvements to the transmitter with a vernier scale on the VFO Fine Tuning, a top lid interlock switch, a different bottom plate with built-in guides for the shock mount and a white ceramic insulator bell on the antenna connection being among the most apparent changes.
 There was also a T-412/ART-13B that added a COMCO selectable crystal oscillator in place of the LF module.
 The COMCO crystal oscillator normally has 4 LF/MF channels and 20 HF channels.
 All ART-13Bs are retrofitted earlier models and it is possible to find even an early ATC transmitter that has been converted to the ART-13B version.

 The T-47/ART-13 and its variations had a very long life.
 Introduced around 1943-44, actively used during and after WWII and well into the fifties (sometimes found still being used well into the sixties and early seventies.)
 The USSR also produced a copy of the ART-13 that they used up well into the 1980s (the R-807.)
 Because of its long useful life, most T-47/ART-13 transmitters found today will have had many scratches and a few dents and paint scrapes.
-Sometimes non-matching modules will be encountered with some parts having MFP applied and others that are bare.
-A book containing brief instructions and the calibration settings for specific frequencies is usually stored in the metal pocket underneath the transmitter.
+Non-matching modules are common and will be encountered with some parts having MFP applied and others that are bare.
+A book containing brief instructions and the calibration settings for specific frequencies was usually stored in the metal pocket underneath the transmitter.
 This book is also usually missing on most transmitters although the same information is in the standard manuals.
 Luckily, many tens of thousands of T-47/ART-13 were built and spare parts are very easy to find which allows for the fairly easy restoration and maintenance of these durable and potent transmitters.

 After years of operating, repairing and restoring ART-13 transmitters, it's my opinion that the transmitter operates very well and quite reliably with +27.5 to +28.0vdc at 12 amps minimum available current, +420vdc to +440vdc for the +LV and +1100vdc to +1200vdc for the +HV.
 The transmitter will easily and reliably produce 110 to 120 watts output power on 75 meters - 75 meters is where most of the vintage military radio nets are located.